 - Washington DC Center (Washington D.C.)

-For more information, please see out locations page—there you can find maps, driving directions, parking information and more.
+For more information, please see our locations page—there you can find maps, driving directions, parking information, and more.

 Are GRE scores required?

 No. An applicant must meet the admission requirements appropriate for all graduate study and the specific admission requirements for the desired program.
 Note that these requirements represent minimum standards for admission; the final decision on an applicant's suitability for a given program is made by the admissions committee for that program.
 Please refer to the individual degree listings for specific requirements.

 How long do I have to complete a degree?

 To be counted toward the degree or certificate, all course work in the program must be completed within a specified period which begins with the start of the first course in the student's program:

 - Advanced Certificate—3 years

 For the master's degree, requests will be considered on an individual basis.
 Courses must be graduate-level and directly applicable to the student's program of study in Engineering for Professionals.
 Requests should be submitted, in writing, to the appropriate Program Chair.
 Please also provide a course description.
 The fee for transfer is $330 per course.

 Master's degrees are offered in: applied and computational mathematics, applied biomedical engineering, applied physics, bioinformatics, chemical & biomolecular engineering, civil engineering, computer science, electrical and computer engineering, environmental engineering, science and management , information systems and technology, materials science and engineering, mechanical engineering, systems engineering, and technical management.
 A graduate certificate is offered in technical innovation and New Venture.